 ESR Project 10 (art theory and practice)

-Socially engaged art and digital network culture
+Elsewhere East: Socially engaged and digital network culture

 Director of Studies: Prof Dr Karen van den Berg